 - Scrub and wash your fresh organic ginger thoroughly under running water.
 No need to peel them.
 I only remove any rough or bruised parts.

-- Dry well with paper towels and then slice the ginger into pieces.
+- Dry well with paper towels and then slice the ginger into small pieces.

 - Transfer the ginger paste into glass jars.
 Store it in your refrigerator for 3 to 4 days or in freezer bags for up to 4 months.

-- For best results spread thinly in the bag before freezing to make breaking your pieces easier.
-You can also freeze it in a silicon ice cube tray.
+- For best results, spread thinly in the bag before freezing to make breaking your pieces easier.
+You can also freeze it in a silicone ice cube tray.

 How to use ginger paste?

-When needed simply break a piece of the frozen ginger or take a cube out from the silicone tray.
-Although it takes a couple of minutes for the ginger to thaw you can add the frozen piece to the dish you are cooking.
+When needed, simply break a piece of the frozen ginger or take a cube out of the silicone tray.
+Although it takes a couple of minutes for the ginger to thaw, you can add the frozen piece to the dish you are cooking.
 There is no need to wait for it to thaw.

 1 inch of ginger knob is the same as 1 tablespoon of ginger paste.
 Since this ginger paste does not use any water or oil, it's concentrated, and hence a small amount will add full flavor to any dish.